oasisprotocol/old-docs/src/web3-intro.md

 ## Getting Funded

-Unfortunately, our faucet is now deprecated.
+Our faucet is now deprecated.
 The best way to get funded is to email <support@oasislabs.com> with your public address.

 ## Connecting to Oasis.js